MJoergen/de10-nano-old/Episode_2_hdmi/README.md

 ### `top.vhd`

-In the following I'll walk you through the top level file `top.vhd`.
+In the following, I'll walk you through the top level file [top.vhd](top.vhd).
 We start by examining the port declarations:

 ```